 Drink with food, avoiding alcohol on an empty stomach.

 Don’t replace food with alcohol in your meal plan.

 Savor every sip, drinking slowly to enjoy it fully.

 Stay well hydrated – match every alcoholic drink with a glass of water.
 If you choose a mixed drink, opt for a sugar-free or reduced sugar mixer like club soda, diet tonic water, or diet soda.

 Want more info?
-Head on over to the Expert channel in your Brook app for additional tips & tricks or to get your questions answered any day of the week.
+Chat with us in your Brook app for additional tips & tricks or to get your questions answered any day of the week.